 What iot is normally credited for is an enhanced customer experience, increased efficiency and productivity, and better communication.
 These are all possible from the collection of huge amounts of real-time data collected from thousands of connected devices, which is subsequently analysed to facilitate decision making.

 Nevertheless, the huge amounts of data collected however have raised concerns about security in the Internet of Things.
-Major data breaches in the past years have meant that Iot security issues, security cloud and iot network security are increasingly become main concerns.
-As a result, security in internet of things has increasingly become a priority.
+Major data breaches in the past years have meant that IoT security issues, secure cloud, and IoT network security are increasingly becoming the main concerns.
+As a result, security in the internet of things has increasingly become a priority.
 The connection of devices to the internet is a necessity within the IoT framework.
 However, this opens them up to a number of vulnerabilities and security issues.

 What are iot security and privacy issues?